 Someone in a nearby lake home called 911 and police arrived to find Parker and Ward shot to death.
 Gardner was then found alive and rushed to a hospital.
-However, there was no sign of Flanagan, and no clues as to why he had committed such an act.
+However, there was no sign of Flanagan and no clues as to why he had committed the act.

 The Murders Took Place During A Live Broadcast

 Since the lakeside story was set to broadcast on that day's morning show, Ward set up a live feed back to the WDBJ studio in Roanoke, and even tested it to make sure it was working.
 Little did he know that the tragic events of that morning would stream just as they were happening, directly into the homes of all their viewers.

 Her fear and horror are palpable, and have been recorded on film forever.
 The highly regarded 24-year-old television reporter, Alison Parker, was the first to be struck by Flanagan's gun.
 Her reaction as she was hit was one of surprise and confusion.
 She gasped and then drew her hand to her waist where she had been hit.
 As the shots continued in her direction, she turned and ran, still holding her microphone and attached to the news feed cable.
 Ward's camera continued to roll, and captured glimpses of her feet and legs as she ran.